lepture/flask-oauthlib/docs/intro.rst

 non-standard services.

 Flask-OAuthlib also provide the solution for creating an oauth service.
-It is now focusing on the oauth2 part, and will take the oauth1 into consideration.
+It does support oauth1 and oauth2 (with Bearer Token) server now.

 import this
 -----------